psylion/PBBbyPsyl0/README.md

 I've received the php code to extract those information, and I'm planning to create a way to store a log of all tracks played... and maybe produce some stats and search features...

+## 27 Apr 2021: test.php
+is the current working page, with the title.php which is currently using the pbbstream.php from Kdbuz.
+Unfortunately I'm not able to request HTTPS with php from my PI4 Nginx webserver